Foundations

 When open settlement networks matured, their logic was immediately recognizable.

 Direct exchange, shared verification, and the absence of central gatekeepers are not new ideas.
-They are cooperative principles expressed in modern infrastructure.
-BuyCoop treats these rails as tools, not ideology, applying them where they improve clarity, accountability, and speed.
+They are cooperative principles expressed through modern infrastructure.
+BuyCoop treats these rails as tools, not ideology—applying them where they improve clarity, accountability, and speed.

 The technology may change.
 The principles do not.